Accreditation

 Quick Links

-Institutional Effectiveness (IE) is responsible for ensuring USF compliance with the Florida Board of Governors (BOG) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) assessment requirements.
+Institutional Effectiveness in the Office of Decision Support (ODS-IE) is responsible for providing guidance for good practice while ensuring USF compliance with the Florida Board of Governors (BOG) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) assessment requirements.
 We are also responsible for the submission of official reports on these activities.

-Questions below cover most of the information pertaining to the assessment processes at USF.
+The information below answers most of the frequently asked questions pertaining to the assessment processes at USF.

 What is Assessment?

-Assessment is a systematic and methodologically sound collection, review, and use of information about educational programs (and Student Support Services) undertaken to improve student learning and development.
+Assessment is the systematic and methodologically sound collection, review, and use of information about services, like administrative units, educational programs and student support, undertaken to improve success, specifically in student learning.
 Assessment involves:

 • Making our expectations explicit and public;